 The challenge

-The craft beer market has become increasingly regulated, sanitised and visually uniform.
+The craft beer market has become increasingly crowded, competitive and visually uniform.
 As more products compete for attention in crowded retail and digital environments, many brands are losing their ability to stand out or say anything with real impact.

 Rather than avoiding censorship, the challenge was to turn it into a point of view, and build a brand that could exist within that tension.